markusdosch/essentialmunich/README.md

 ## Transportation

-* there exist U-Bahn (covering the city region), S-Bahn (covering a very large area incl. the outskirts), Tram, and Bus.
+* there exist U-Bahn (covering the city region), S-Bahn (covering a larger area incl. the outskirts), Tram, and Bus.
+  * The core section of the S-Bahn is called "Stammstrecke", because all S-Bahn lines go through there: Ostbahnhof, Rosenheimer Platz, Isartor, Marienplatz, Karlsplatz (Stachus), Hauptbahnhof, Hackerbrücke, Donnersbergerbrücke.
+Official plans count Hirschgarten, Laim, and Pasing also to the Stammstrecke, although not all (but most) lines go through them.
+While the concept of a "Stammstrecke" is nice for people having to board or get off one of these stations, it has turned into a bottleneck.
+As there is only one tunnel in each side, if something happens to one line, all lines will be affected and have delays.
 * U-Bahn, Tram, and Busses inside Munich is provided by the "MVG".
 S-Bahn is provided by the DB.
 Both MVG and DB are member of the "MVV", an association of transportation groups to provide service for Munich and around.
 * the monthly ticket is called "IsarCard".
 It costs 55,20€ for the M-Zone, which covers most of Munich
 * the app of choice for calculating the routes is "MVG Fahrinfo" (language can be set to English)